 |Recommended time off work||1 day||3-5 days||1 day|

-You should not feel any pain during the procedure as your eye will be numbed with an eye drop.
+You should not feel any pain during your laser eye treatment as your eye will be numbed with an eye drop.
 Most people report feeling some pressure on the eye which can be strange sensation.
 This will last only for a few seconds.

 The actual laser will be active only for a few seconds.
 The full procedure will be finished within minutes.